mymaestro/AllanaCrusis/docs/compositions.md

 ### Composition vs. parts
 Understanding the relationship between compositions and parts is fundamental to using AllanaCrusis effectively.
-A composition represents the overall musical work and contains all the metadata about the piece—everything from the composer and title to the grade level and performance duration.
+A composition represents the overall musical work and contains all the metadata about the piece.
+Everything from the composer and title to the grade level and performance duration is included.
 Parts, on the other hand, are the conductor's score, and individual instrument parts that belong to that composition, such as the first trumpet part, the clarinet parts, or the percussion parts.
 This creates a one-to-many relationship where a single composition can have many different parts associated with it, each representing what a specific instrument or section would play during a performance.

 ![Part overview showing relationship to parts](images/images/composition-part-score.png) *Figure 2: Stars and Stripes Forever score*